NForza/Cyrus/README.md

 These methods are available on `IServiceCollection`:

-- `AddCyrus(Action<CqrsOptions> cfg)` - Registers all CommandHandlers, QueryHandlers, and supporting types.
+- `AddCyrus(Action<CyrusOptions> cfg)` - Registers all CommandHandlers, QueryHandlers, and supporting types.
 Optionally takes a lambda for custom configuration.

 These methods are available on `IEndpointRouteBuilder`: